Washington has no time for self-pity with No. 15 Oregon up next

 And on Sunday, UW fell apart in the final three minutes during a stunning 79-74 loss to Washington State in its Pac-12 opener.

-Now here come the big bad Ducks, another regional powerhouse that’s dominated their series against the Huskies recently.
+Now here come the big bad Ducks, another regional powerhouse that has dominated its series against the Huskies recently.

 Most Read Stories